clinicalml/collaborative-effort-scaling/README.md

 ---

-This repository contains the code and analysis for **"Designing and Evaluating LLM Agents Through the Lens of Collaborative Effort Scaling"**, a framework that captures how an agent's utility grows with increasing user involvement and reveals critical gaps in current agents' ability to sustain engagement and scaffold user understanding.
+This repository contains the code and analysis for **"Completion ≠ Collaboration: Scaling Collaborative Effort with Agents"**, a framework that captures how an agent's utility grows with increasing user involvement and reveals critical gaps in current agents' ability to sustain engagement and scaffold user understanding.

 📝 **[Read the paper](https://arxiv.org/abs/2510.25744)** | 🌐 **[Visit the project page](https://www.szj.io/posts/collaborative-effort-scaling)**